 UC Riverside Ranks Well

-In the 2022-23 Center for World University Rankings, University of California Riverside was rated in the top 1.3 percent of universities worldwide.
+In the 2022-23 Center for World University Rankings, the University of California Riverside was rated in the top 1.3 percent of universities worldwide.
 The rankings were announced on Monday, April 25, 2022.
 The university was placed 249th out of 19,788 institutions.
-UCR was ranked 81st nationally.
+In addition, UCR was ranked 81st nationally.

-The university plays a vital role in fostering startup culture and commercialization of new technologies in the Inland Empire region.
-Based in Riverside, CA, SmartBot360, a UCR spin-off company & part of Riverside ExCITE, lets healthcare companies to create, manage and share AI chatbots.
-Through its AI-chat bot technology specifically for the healthcare vertical, SmartBot360 wants to reduce the mundane and manual tasks like answering FAQs, making appointments, collecting feedback, sending reminders, or making sale pitches.
+The university is vital in fostering startup culture and commercialization of new technologies in the Inland Empire region.
+Based in Riverside, CA, SmartBot360, a UCR spin-off company & part of Riverside ExCITE, lets healthcare companies create, manage and share AI chatbots.
+Through its AI-chat bot technology specifically for the healthcare vertical, SmartBot360 wants to reduce mundane and manual tasks like answering FAQs, making appointments, collecting feedback, sending reminders, or making sale pitches.